jubatus/jubakit/doc/source/guide/loader_develop.rst

 Implementing New Loader
 -----------------------

-If none of the existing Loaders didn't work for you, create your own Loader from scratch.
+If none of the existing Loaders work for you, create your own Loader from scratch.
 It is quite simple -- the minimum requirements for Loader classes are:

 * Loaders must inherit from :py:class:`jubakit.base.BaseLoader` class.